Glenn Beck: Political views

 Beck has called himself a conservative with libertarian leanings.
 Among his core values, he lists personal responsibility, private charity, the right to life, freedom of religion, limited government, and the family as the cornerstone of society.
 Beck believes in low national debt, and has said, "A conservative believes that debt creates unhealthy relationships.
 Everyone, from the government on down, should live within their means and strive for financial independence."
 He supports individual gun ownership rights, opposes gun control legislation, and supports the NRA and its state chapters.

 Beck rejects the scientific consensus on climate change.
 He contests the evidence, and has said, "There is more proof for the resurrection of Jesus than man-made climate change."
 He views the American Clean Energy and Security Act as a form of wealth redistribution, and he has promoted a petition rejecting the Kyoto Protocol.
+Beck has also criticized Wikipedia, saying it suppresses right-wing media.

 Although opposed to illegal immigration, Beck announced in 2014 that Mercury One would make efforts to provide food and relief to the large numbers of migrant children.

 On March 18, 2015, Beck announced that he had left the Republican Party, saying that it had failed to effectively stand against Obamacare and immigration reform, and because of its opposition to lawmakers such as Mike Lee and Ted Cruz.

 Beck endorsed Cruz for president of the United States in 2016.
 In October 2016, Beck called opposing Donald Trump a "moral, ethical choice".
 On the campaign trail in support of Cruz, Beck said, "If Donald Trump wins, it is going to be a snowball to hell."
 After Cruz dropped out of the race, Beck endorsed independent Evan McMullin.

+In 2025, The Jerusalem Post ranked Beck first on its list of "pro-Israel Christian influencers," honouring him for his long-standing public support for Israel and advocacy against antisemitism.